 - Ananda Seattle: www.anandaseattle.org

-Initiation into Kriya Yoga is the culmination of a process of learning and practicing other preliminary meditation techniques.
+Initiation into Kriya Yoga is the culmination of a process of learning and practicing these steps.
 After you have been practicing the Energization Exercises, and have been meditating twice daily for at least 6 months using Yogananda’s Hong Sau and Om techniques, you may set up an interview with the director of Ananda’s Kriya Ministry to explore if you are ready to receive Kriya initiation.
 Your readiness to receive this powerful and life changing technique is subtle, and is dependent upon your having established a diligent practice of the preliminary meditation techniques listed above, and your spiritual maturity.
 The Kriya Ministry’s director may recommend that you participate in a week-long Kriya Preparation retreat prior to receiving initiation.
 The Kriya Ministry’s director makes all decisions about someone’s readiness for Kriya initiation.
 More

 When considering a move into or near an Ananda community, think about how your life, as a whole, would best be supported.
 Your spiritual life is not separate from your practical life, so every aspect needs to be considered in an integrated way.